hd77alu/api-alu/README.md

 ```
 scp -i ~/.ssh/school filename user@<IP address>:<destination>
 ```
-- Accessed the remote servers via SSH to verify and manage the transferred files.
+- Accessed the remote servers (web-01, web-02) via SSH to verify and manage the transferred files.
 - Ensured all files were correctly placed in the ```/var/www/html/``` directory on the Nginx servers.
 - Edited the Nginx configuration file located at ```/etc/nginx/sites-available/default``` to correctly serve the desired HTML file.
+- Run `sudo service nginx -t` to make that the configuration is ok.
 - Restarted the Nginx service to apply the configuration updates.
-- Accessed the load balancer server and verified that the configuration file ```/etc/haproxy/haproxy.cfg``` was set up to distribute traffic evenly between the two servers, ensuring consistent content delivery.
+- Accessed the load balancer server (lb-01) and verified that the configuration file ```/etc/haproxy/haproxy.cfg``` was set up to distribute traffic evenly between the two servers, ensuring consistent content delivery.
 # Bonus Task
 Implementing input validation for advanced security measures and protection against common vulnerabilities like SQL injection and cross-site scripting (XSS) attacks.